 The AHC upholds the College’s academic honor code while promoting integrity within our academic community.

-Our 2014-2015 Graduate and Professional Academic Honor Council consists of students and faculty members who create and maintain a campus climate in which academic integrity is fostered and embraced.
+Our 2014-2015 Graduate and Professional Academic Honor Council consists of students and faculty members who create and maintain a campus climate in which academic integrity and responsible research practices are fostered and embraced.